-New data from SGIO has revealed more than a third (31%) of South Australian house fires start in the kitchen, while faulty appliances were responsible for 15 per cent of residential blazes in the last year.1
+New data from SGIO has revealed more than a third (31%) of Western Australian house fires start in the kitchen, while faulty appliances were responsible for 15 per cent of residential blazes in the last year.1

 “Kitchen fires have the potential to spread quickly, often jumping to curtains or cupboards in a matter of seconds and commonly start from people leaving their cooking unattended,” said Ms Dunn.